 Visual ads placed on websites, social media networks, or apps.
-They are typically image, text, or video banner ads that when clicked on, take a user to a website or landing page.
+They are typically image, text, or video banner ads that when clicked on, take a consumer to a website or landing page.

-An ad automatically personalized for the user viewing it in order to create additional engagement and conversions.
+An ad automatically personalized for the consumer viewing it in order to create additional engagement and conversions.

 Proposed by Google as an audience targeting scenario for Chrome, the “Federated Learning of Cohorts” (FLoC) creates lookalike audiences based on machine learning.